18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 Help keep the local bike scene cool

 New here?
-Our Constables of the Peace are great in Monterey County.
-Make their job easier–and be a good ambassador for the bike world–by brushing up on Cali’s bike laws: See the CA Bike Laws and Personal Safety section.
+Monterey County’s Constables of the Peace are typically bike-friendly.
+Make their job easier, and be a good ambassador for the bike world, by brushing up on Cali’s bike laws.

-And if you’ll be on the multiuse trail, please scroll to “Outta my way” at the end of this page for trail etiquette tips.
+And if you’ll be on the multi-use trail, please scroll to “Outta my way” at the end of this page for trail etiquette tips.
+Please also be mindful of pedestrians in the City of Monterey plazas and similar areas throughout the county.

-Diane Kirckof and Jane Marquette of Estes Park, Colorado stayed in my home while visiting Monterey County in 1984.
+Above: Diane Kirckof and Jane Marquette of Estes Park, Colorado stayed in the founder’s home while visiting Monterey County in 1984.

 A few tips for visitors…

 1. Camping: Guidebooks written by people from out of the area can be helpful, and sometimes they are incorrect.
-Touring cyclists often have materials referring to campgrounds at Carmel State Beach, although there’s no camping there!
-Ask a local; see “‘Camping in Monterey County” on this site.
-And if you’re camping at Veterans Park and want food delivered, check the tips in that post.
+People touring by bike often have materials referring to campgrounds at Carmel State Beach, although there’s no camping there.
+Ask a local—e.g., see “Camping in Monterey County” on this site.

-2. Other lodging: Check out these extra bike-friendly lodging providers; all provide discounts to cyclists, males and females, on their Thursday night stay, as part of the HER Helmet Thursdays Project.
+4. Hotels, hostel, and other lodging: Check out these extra bike-friendly lodging providers; they provide discounts to people who bike, on their Thursday night stay, as part of the HER Helmet Thursdays Project.
 The project offers discounts at Hotel, Educational/entertainment, Restaurants and other venues.

 Maps and Where to Ride